Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Jose Altuve At The Plate

-- Altuve is hitting .327 with 13 doubles, a triple, nine home runs and 32 walks.
+- Altuve is batting .322 with 13 doubles, a triple, nine home runs and 32 walks.

-- Altuve has reached base via a hit in 38 games this season (of 54 played), and had multiple hits in 19 of those games.
+- Altuve is batting .292 during his last outings and is riding a four-game hitting streak.

-- In 16.7% of his games this year, he has hit a long ball, and 3.7% of his trips to the plate.
+- Altuve has picked up a hit in 39 of 55 games this season, with multiple hits 19 times.

-- In 35.2% of his games this season, Altuve has driven in at least one run.
-In six of those games (11.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 16.4% of his games this season, he has homered, and 3.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.